19

 Yellow Tang Care & Info | Zebrasoma Flavescens

 Even if you’re brand new to the aquarium hobby, the yellow tang (Zebrasoma flavescens) is one fish species you’ve probably already heard of.
-Named for its bright neon yellow color, this species is a long-time aquarium favorite and a great addition to the larger saltwater tank.
+Named for its bright neon yellow color, this species is a long-time aquarium favorite.
+It makes a great addition to the larger saltwater tank.

 Keep reading for everything you need to know about yellow tang care and keeping this beautiful fish in your own aquarium!